spatie/temporary-directory/README.md

 ### Creating a temporary directory

-To create a temporary directory simply create an instance of the `TemporaryDirectory`  and pass in a `$path`.
+To create a temporary directory simply create an instance of the `TemporaryDirectory`  and optionally pass in a `$path`.
+If a `$path` is not provided `TemporaryDirectory` will use a timestamp as the directory name.

 By default an exception will be thrown when if a directory already exists at the given `$path`.
 You can override this behaviour by passing `true` to `$overwriteExistingDirectory` of the constructor.